wwWallet/wallet-docs/docs/wallet/06-encryption-architecture.md

   This key is generated once, as part of creating the user's wallet when they first create a wwWallet account.

-  **mainKey** is only kept in volatile memory, and is not written to persistent storage in unencrypted form.
+**mainKey** is only kept in volatile memory, and is never written to persistent storage in unencrypted form.

 - **prfKey**: An 256-bit AES-KW key-wrapping key derived using the WebAuthn